Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ## 2.1 Architectures and compilers

 **Target OS’s and platforms**
-Because Mojo has an LLVM/MLIR compiler infrastructure, it can target a very wide spectrum of operating systems, computation environments and hardware platforms.
+The LLVM/MLIR compiler infrastructure together form a cutting-edge compiler and code generation system.
+Because Mojo uses this system, it can target a very wide spectrum of operating systems, computation environments and hardware platforms.

     the MLIR/LLVM repo uses bazel: https://bazel.build/start/cpp